wa120/jqcomp/README.md

      })($.package.CurrentComp);

-we can use
+We can create model

      $(comp).model({})

 in the controller (main.js)

-asynchronous call dynamic server page likes php,jsp,aspx etc.
+then call dynamic server page (php,jsp,aspx,nodejs etc) by asynchronous

-Model was only process CRUD(create, read, update, delete) action
+Model pages were only processd CRUD(create, read, update, delete) action in jqcomp

 --